jeffnyman/webdriver_manager/README.md

 WebDriverManager.logger.output = 'webdriver_manager.log'
 ```

+### How It Works

+WebDriver Manager works by providing an additional implementation to the `@driver_path` variable that Selenium uses when establishing an instance of a driver.
+For example, the [Chrome](https://github.com/SeleniumHQ/selenium/blob/master/rb/lib/selenium/webdriver/chrome.rb) implementation simply takes in a path for the driver.
+This gem overrides that with its own specific functionality for providing a standard path and making sure the relevant binaries are on that path and downloading them if not.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec:all` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 To install this gem onto your local machine, run `bundle exec rake install`.